openwisp/openwisp-docs/tutorials/mesh.rst

 provide pointers to demonstrate its usefulness and guide you in finding the information needed to set it up:

+- :doc:`Relevant Network Topology documentation
+  </network-topology/user/integrations>`
 - Github pull request: `[feature] WiFi Mesh integration
   <https://github.com/openwisp/openwisp-network-topology/pull/179>`_
-- :doc:`Network Topology documentation
-  </network-topology/user/integrations>`

 If you have been playing with our **Demo System**, you can try this feature there!
 You only have to register at least 2 devices to the